AU-BCE-EE/template-R/README.md

 The file you are reading can be used as a template.

 Note that all file paths are relative, so this repo is completely portable.
-I recommend sticking with this approach, and further, not setting a working directory by R code.
+We recommend sticking with this approach, and further, not setting a working directory by R code.

 This template is not linked to any particular operating system, script editor, or development environment.
-I use [Neovim](https://neovim.io/) with the incredible [Nvim-R](https://github.com/jalvesaq/Nvim-R) plugin on Ubuntu Linux, but RStudio or even a separate text editor and R console could be used.
+Most of us use RStudio, some use [Neovim](https://neovim.io/) with the incredible [Nvim-R](https://github.com/jalvesaq/Nvim-R) plugin, but even a separate text editor and R console could be used.

-# Feedback
-Even as I worked on a draft of this repo, I see it is being downloaded, so clearly there is some interest in this type of a template.
-If you find it useful, let me know by following or "starring" the repo.
-Feel free to use the "Issues" page for requests.

 # Justification
-What I have presented here is just one alternative for organizing data analysis projects.
+What we have presented here is just one alternative for organizing data analysis projects.
-It is a structure that I have converged on over several years of projects.
+It is a structure that we have converged on over several years of projects.
 Some original inspiration came from [this Stackoverflow post](https://stackoverflow.com/questions/1429907/workflow-for-statistical-analysis-and-report-writing) and [this blog entry](https://robjhyndman.com/hyndsight/workflow-in-r/).
 Some users may find the use of so many separate scripts confusing and unnecessary.
 Why not use one big script, or even a single RMarkdown file?
-I find the more modular approach used in this repo better for the following:
+We find the more modular approach used in this repo better for the following:

 * Getting a workflow overview: just check `main.R`
 * Isolating code problems: it is easy to find scripts by name and see which ones throw errors